13 amazing Pride events around the world

-As for Pride, what started out as a purely social and political happening has, over the years, become a mix of parade, party and rally.
-And the Pride events have increasingly become a tourist draw, not just in New York, but in cities around the country and the globe that took their cues from the Big Apple.
+As for Pride, what began as a purely social and political movement has become a mix of parades, parties and rallies over the years.
+And Pride events have increasingly become a tourist draw — not just in New York, but in cities around the country and the globe that took their cues from the Big Apple.

-“As Pride events have evolved into larger festivals, often lasting multiple days, they’ve become a magnet for travellers who want to connect with LGBTQ communities around the world and experience their celebrations,” International Gay & Lesbian Travel Association President and CEO John Tanzella told The Points Guy.
+“As Pride events have evolved into larger festivals, often lasting multiple days, they’ve become a magnet for travellers who want to connect with LGBTQ communities around the world and experience their celebrations,” International Gay & Lesbian Travel Association president and CEO John Tanzella told TPG.
 “Scheduling a trip around Pride is an easy way to find like-minded people, even in places that don’t have many year-round LGBTQ offerings.”

 The social dimension is still there, of course, and varies by location.
-But in addition to calling attention to the LGBTQ community’s ongoing struggle for equal rights, Pride is also a time to celebrate diversity, difference and tolerance.
+But in addition to calling attention to the LGBTQ+ community’s ongoing struggle for equal rights, Pride is also a time to celebrate diversity and inclusion.

 That said, being in just about any city during its Pride festivities can be rewarding.
-Whether you’re a part of the LGBTQ community or not, there is something special about watching a city come together to celebrate love and (naturally) pride.
-Consider this a small but significant rainbow-colored slice of the global Pride pie.
+Whether you’re a part of the LGBTQ+ community or an ally, there is something special about watching a city come together to celebrate love and (naturally) Pride.
+Consider this a small but significant rainbow-coloured slice of the global Pride pie.

 Tel Aviv Pride in Israel

-Tel Aviv Pride (June 9 to June 15) is the biggest celebration of the LGBTQ community in the Middle East.
-Beyond that, it’s arguably Tel Aviv’s best party of the year, regardless of sexual orientation.
-Tel Aviv is something of a refuge for LGBTQ locals and travelers in the region, and the city’s main gay nightclubs all have big parties during Pride week (cover charges vary).
-The main parade takes place on June 14, culminating with an afternoon blowout party by the beach.
-Men in Tel Aviv tend to take pride not only in their equal rights, but also in their chiseled bods (plus, Israel is pretty hot in June) so expect to see those T-shirts flying.
+Tel Aviv Pride (6 June to 25 June) is the Middle East’s biggest celebration of the LGBTQ+ community.
+Beyond that, it’s arguably Tel Aviv’s best party of the year, regardless of how you identify.
+Tel Aviv is somewhat of a refuge for LGBTQ locals and travellers in the region, and the city’s main gay nightclubs all have big parties during Pride week (though cover charges vary).
+The main parade takes place on 25 June, culminating with an afternoon blowout party by the beach.
+Men in Tel Aviv tend to take pride not only in their equal rights, but also in their chiselled bodies (plus, Israel is pretty hot in June) so expect to see those T-shirts flying.

 Capital Pride in Washington, DC

-Gay-friendly Zürich, who knew?
+Gay-friendly Zurich, who knew?
 (Okay, we did.)
-If you’re looking for a well-organized Pride with plenty of music and good, clean fun — and the very real possibility of bumping into some of the most eligible gay hedge fund managers anywhere on Earth — then you can bank on Zürich, Switzerland’s largest city, during Zürich Pride.
-This year’s Pride, themed “Strong in Diversity,” is the city’s 25th, and culminates on June 15 and 16 with the official Zürich Pride Party.
+If you’re looking for a well-organised Pride event with plenty of music and good fun — and the very real possibility of bumping into some of the most eligible gay hedge fund managers anywhere on Earth — then you can bank on Zurich, Switzerland’s largest city, during Zurich Pride.
+The two-day event is typically full of parties, events, cultural activities, live music and much more.

-Where to Stay: The Zürich Pride Festival’s partner hotels include the Renaissance Zürich Tower Hotel, Hilton Zurich Airport hotel and Platzhirsch Hotel.
+Where to stay: The Zurich Pride Festival’s many partner hotels include the Renaissance Zürich Tower Hotel, Hilton Zurich Airport hotel and Platzhirsch Hotel.